CP: What about the hard places, the places where society is really coming against Christian beliefs, how do you maintain orthodoxy there?

 CP: What is the balance between evangelism and edification (discipleship) when you are preaching to mostly saved people in the congregation?

-Platt: This comes comes back to preaching as well because the central message in the Word is the Gospel itself, and the Gospel has applications into both the believers and the unbelievers.
+Platt: This comes back to preaching as well, because the central message in the Word is the Gospel itself, and the Gospel has applications into both the believers and the unbelievers.
 When the church is gathered together the primary exhortation from the Word is to the gathered people of God – to the Church.
-But in a 1 Corinthians 14 type way, there are unbelievers who are overhearing.
+But in a "1 Corinthians 14" type way, there are unbelievers who are overhearing.
 I know that there are unbelievers every single week in the church that I pastor listening in, so I speak intentionally to them in the process of speaking primarily to the gathered church.
-As I'm preaching the Gospel, why the Gospel is necessary for building up the Christians life, so that's true for discipleship, it's the Gospel that propels discipleship, it's the grace of God and the Gospel that compels radical beings to Christ on a week by week basis in a believers life.
+As I'm preaching the Gospel, why the Gospel is necessary for building up the Christian life, so that's true for discipleship, it's the Gospel that propels discipleship, it's the grace of God and the Gospel that compels radical beings to Christ on a week-by-week basis in a believer's life.
 So I am constantly giving to the believer in the Gospel, at the same time, making eye-to-eye contact with the unbeliever who is there and saying there's a reason why the Gospel is worth it.
 Here's why Christ is worthy of all your devotion.
 Christ is worthy of your life.
-Here's why you need to call out to God for His salvation because of His grace towards you in the Gospel.
+Here's why you need to call out to God for His salvation because of His grace toward you in the Gospel.
 In essence, the message is the same for the believer and the non-believer – the Gospel.